These pages set out the University's response to the ongoing Coronavirus pandemic for staff and your actions as line managers.

-This guidance applies to all staff in the University.
-This guidance will be updated on an ongoing basis in line with further national Government / public health guidance and in liaison with our campus Trade Unions.
+This guidance continues to be updated on an ongoing basis in line with further national Government / public health guidance and in liaison with our campus Trade Unions.

 2. Our Approach

 As leaders and managers, we all have a key role in supporting our staff to take this approach with advice and support from your HR and Safety, Health and Employee Wellbeing (SHEW) teams.

 If you log-on to TOPdesk you and your teams will find guidance within both the COVID-19 tile and under Working from Home, tile including on all for remote-working arrangements that could be used in this situation and access to key University systems and folders.

-Given the great variety of the roles that staff undertake and individual circumstances they may have, we will need to apply this guidance with appropriate flexibility as we work through the very different scenarios that may occur, depending on how the outbreak and the virus develops.
+Given the great variety of the roles that staff undertake and individual circumstances they may have, we will need to apply this guidance with appropriate flexibility as we work through the very different scenarios that may occur, depending on how the pandemic and the virus develops.

-Reporting required from your staff:
+A. Reporting required from your staff:

 If their condition has got worse and they can no longer work from home;

 When they are booked to be tested for Coronavirus (COVID-19) and when this test has taken place;